 Faith and religion are important to every God-fearing family when it comes to raising a child.

-Written on the side of every Islamic school and children’s play center is the infamous Arabic proverb that says, “Instruction in youth is like etching in stone.”
+Written on the side of every Islamic school and children’s play center is the infamous Arabic proverb that says what it means in English: “Instruction in youth is like etching in stone.”
 That’s not very far from the Biblical proverb that says, “Train a child in the way he should go and when he is old, he will not depart from it.”

 I am sure that if time allowed, one would find that each and every culture is full of proverbs that mean the same as the above because it is a proven human tendency that children reflect how they have been raised.

 Raising children is no easy task and it is the burden of everyone that comes in contact with the child.
 This is the reason that parents will also do their best to make sure that their child is surrounded by examples of people they approve of.
 The conviction of faith sometimes causes parents to draw very tight strings around their children.
 But when can religion be too much for children?
 When does adherence to faith become dangerous?

 Going Too Far…